ahoymarcus/nextjs-myjs-tech-blog/articles/authorization-and-authentication-protocols-overview-2022-04-11.md

 `OpenID Connect allows clients of all types, including Web-based, mobile, and JavaScript clients, to request and receive information about authenticated sessions and end-users.
 The specification suite is extensible, allowing participants to use optional features such as encryption of identity data, discovery of OpenID Providers, and session management, when it makes sense for them.` [OpenID.net](https://openid.net/connect/)

-Eventhough the OpenID Connect and OpenID2 performs many of the same tasks alike, but OpenID Connect also allow:
+Eventhough the OpenID Connect and OpenID2 performs many of the same tasks alike, OpenID Connect can also allow:

 1. API-friendly mechanism.
 2. Usable by native or mobile applications.